Seconds Can Save a Life

-Signal and pull to the right or the left side of the street, clear of any intersections, and stop.
+Signal and pull to the right or the left side of the street.
+Stay clear of any intersections, and stop.

 Traffic in an intersection or approaching from all directions must yield to an emergency vehicle until it passes through the intersection.
 Never block the intersection.
 Do not make a left turn if an emergency vehicle is approaching from behind.
 In this situation, the motorist should proceed straight through the intersection, then pull to the right and stop.

-2. React quickly.
+- React quickly.
 Don’t slam on the brakes or pull over suddenly.
-Use your signals to alert other drivers you intend to pull over.
+Use your signals to alert other drivers that you intend to pull over.

-3. Check your rear-view mirrors, look in front and on both sides of you vehicle.
+- Check your rear view mirrors.
+Look in front and on both sides of you vehicle.
 Allow other vehicles to also pull over.
 Pull to the right and gradually come to a stop.

-4. Wait for the emergency vehicle to pass and watch for more than one emergency vehicle.
-Check to make sure the way is clear and signal before merging back into traffic.
+- Wait for the emergency vehicle to pass and watch for more than one emergency vehicle.
+Check to make sure the way is clear.
+Signal before merging back into traffic.

-5. Don’t drive on or block the shoulder on freeways.
+- Don’t drive on, or block, the shoulder on freeways.
 Emergency vehicles will use the shoulder of the road if all lanes are blocked.

 - Never follow or try to outrun an emergency vehicle.
 It is illegal to follow a fire vehicle or ambulance responding to a call, within 150 metres in any lane going in the same direction.

 Take lights and sirens seriously.
 Clear the way!
 Pull to the right and stop.
 It’s the law.